9452296506/ACU_05_2026_SITE_3/README.md

 ## Overview

 A static, fully responsive landing page for a hair-care product (Bionetic biocomplex), localized for the Latvian market.
-Built as a hand-crafted single-page website with modular stylesheets and modular JavaScript — no frameworks, no build pipeline.

 ## Technologies